 Aside from the Recommendation option, you can also display either the most popular content, top rated, trending weekly, or monthly.

-Besides lessons, training events, and courses, you can also feature learning paths and LinkedIn Learning courses as recommended or trending content.
+Besides lessons, training events, and courses, you can also feature learning paths and LinkedIn Learning and Udemy for Business courses as recommended or trending content.
 You can select multiple types of content at once.

 You can select the option to ignore user history in the content recommendations, which will mean, for example, that the user will still see the lessons they’ve already passed.